LasseWolter/honours-project-21-22/Research/research_review.md

 - Features tried:
   - MFCCs
   - delta MFCCs
+    - caculate (delta) MFCCs for 25ms windows with 10ms forward shift => 100 sets per seconds
+      - then calculate mean and variance over these 100sets and use them as features
   - modulation spectrum
     - _idea_
       > trying to catch the coarse repetition of vowel sounds, which is characteristic of most laughter.